WHAT IS APPLE DIGITAL MASTER?

 PCM stands for Pulse Code Modulation, and it is a digital technology that allows storing audio files in a not compressed format.
 These formats take the extension of .WAV or AIF.
 Not being compressed these files are usually quite large.

-With the development of digital players and internet, streaming came up with the need for a lighter format.
+With the development of digital players and the internet, streaming came up with the need for a lighter format.

 AAC stands for Advanced Audio Coding, and it has been developed by Apple to offer to its users the highest possible audio quality when using their services.
 This file format takes the extension of .M4A.
 If you have purchased music from iTunes, you're probably familiar with .M4A files.